ashfinal/vimrc-config/README.md

-# re-vim: Lightweight, extensible vim configuration
+# re-vim: sensible vim configuration

 ★ Single file, just download it.
 Ready to rock in 5 secs.